kimmminjae/kimmminjae.github.io/_posts/2021-04-20-analysing-stock-market-trends-by-crawling-reddit.md

     return word_count_object
 ```

 Finally, use the function shown above by getting the top 200 posts of the last 7 days, top 100 posts of the last 24 hours, and top 10 posts of the last 1 hour.
 Then upload the data to the database.
+This crawler was hosted on Heroku and ran every hour.
 ``` python
 while True:
     print('Start scraping...', flush=True)